salejandro/EGiG-MBIOD/Practical guide.md

 </br>

 3. Now, you are ready to install the programs and utilities for the practice.
-For the first part of the practice (session on filogenomics), you need tools for multiple sequence alignment (mafft) and maximum likelihood phylogenetic reconstruction (raxml-ng):
+For the first part of the practice (session on filogenomics), you need tools for multiple sequence alignment (mafft) and maximum likelihood phylogenetic reconstruction (iqtree):

    i. **`mafft`**